gregdetre/healthyselfjournal/docs/reference/AUDIO_VOICE_RECOGNITION_WHISPER.md

 - `auto-private` errors immediately when no local backend is available—install `mlx-whisper`, `faster-whisper`, or `whispercpp`.
 - whisper.cpp requires an explicit GGUF path; presets only work for cloud/faster/MLX.
 - To inspect raw backend output, open the `.stt.json` that sits beside each WAV file.

+- PortAudio/macOS input device changed (e.g., Bluetooth headset turned off mid-session):
+  - Symptoms: console warnings like `PaMacCore (AUHAL) ... '!obj'`, `err='-10851' Audio Unit: Invalid Property Value`, followed by `sounddevice.PortAudioError: Error opening InputStream: Internal PortAudio error [PaErrorCode -9986]`.
+  - Behaviour: the app automatically retries devices/sample rates.
+If it recovers, you may see a notice such as “Input device uses 48000 Hz; adjusting.”
+  - If it still fails: fully disconnect the headset or select a working input in System Settings → Sound → Input, then rerun `uv run --active healthyselfjournal journal`.
+Also close any apps that might be holding the microphone.

 ### Next steps